 Here’s BodiTrak advisor Mark Blackburn sharing how interaction with the ground can influence club delivery and contact in the short game.

-The best pitchers and chippers don’t tend to have a lot of down target slide.
+The best golfers don’t tend to have a lot of down target slide in their short-game.
 They stabilize into their lead leg.

 – Mark Blackburn

 A misconception many golfers might have is that when they are trying to keep their weight forward they shouldn’t feel pressure under their trail foot.
 Your center of mass may remain stable when chipping, but your center of pressure will respond to how the club is moving.
 Remember: We feel a shift in pressure, we see a shift in weight.

 Watch the pressure trace of short game specialist James Ridyard (captured by Jason Sutton).

 I could watch @JamesRidyard hit pitch shots all day.
 Put this on a constant loop and copy.
 Cool to see that the stuff I’m teaching with short game on @boditraksports is accurate #leadheel pic.twitter.com/0naYoD8xV2

 Notice how his lower body (and apparent center of mass) remains stable, but his center of pressure briefly shifts to his trail side?
 His CoP is reacting to the movement of the club.
 It’s an example of one of the most important principles of ground mechanics as it relates to golf.
 As Dr. Sasho Mackenzie says:

 Every move the golfer makes with their body or the club is reflected in their interaction with the ground.

 While golfers are unlikely to recall pressure data on the course, knowing tendencies related to ground interaction can optimize how we practice and understand desired technique.
 Sometimes the most important benefits in communicating technical aspects of the swing is that it dispels misconceptions.